ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/week1_part1_foundations.md

 Larger input datasets and architectures coupled with innovations in chipsets like GPU or software like Transformers enabled sifting of more complex patterns and relationships in languages and text.

 Popular LLMs like Meta's LLaMA, GPT-x, Gemini, Claude etc. have thousands of billion model parameters.
-In the context of machine learning, model parameters are like the knobs and switches that the algorithm tunes during training to make accurate predictions or generate meaningful outputs.
+In the context of machine learning, model parameters are like the knobs and switches that algorithms tune during training to make accurate predictions or generate meaningful outputs.

 The number of models is increasing as a result of the various takes on those knobs and switches.
 Take a look at the infographic from “Information is beautiful” below to see how many parameters recent LLMs have.
 You can view the live visualization [here](https://informationisbeautiful.net/visualizations/the-rise-of-generative-ai-large-language-models-llms-like-chatgpt/)